HMFSharafa/ShopyWIz-AI-chatbot-customer-support/DIAGRAMS.md

-# ShopEase AI Customer Support System - Visual Diagrams
+# ShopyWiz AI Customer Support System - Visual Diagrams

 This document contains visual diagrams in Mermaid format that can be rendered in Markdown viewers that support Mermaid (GitHub, GitLab, VS Code with Mermaid extension, etc.).